• About Texas Travel Talk

 The average time it takes to get there from Dallas is 15 minutes.

 Epic Waters offers water slides, surfing, and swimming—it’s an epic place to be when it’s cold outside or even in triple digits in the summer.
-Traders Village is a huge garage sale out in the open on the weekends.
+Traders Village is a massive outdoor garage sale held on weekends.

 3. Grapevine, Texas